-If the going concern assumptions were not appropriate for these consolidated financial statements, then adjustments would be necessary to the carrying value of assets and liabilities, the reported net loss and the financial position classifications used.
+If the going concern assumptions were not appropriate for these condensed consolidated financial statements, then adjustments would be necessary to the carrying value of assets and liabilities, the reported net loss and the financial position classifications used.

-We anticipate that we will require a maximum of approximately \$700,000, addition to the investment committed by MainPointe, to proceed with its current plan of operations for the twelve-month period ended December 31, 2021 focused on (1) progressing the RCI-02 device and consumables toward market launch in Europe and Hong Kong, (2) progressing toward the launch of clinical studies in Japan for RCS-01 and RCT-01, and (3) providing technology transfer, training and other support to be ready for clinical trial launch of RCS-01 and RCT-01 in China with our partner, YOFOTO.
+We do not anticipate requiring any additional funds to proceed with our full current plan of operations through December 31, 2021 focused on (1) progressing the DermaPrecise device and consumables toward market launch in the United States and Hong Kong, (2) progressing toward the launch of clinical studies in Japan for RCS-01 and RCT-01, and (3) providing technology transfer, training and other support to be ready for clinical trial launch of RCS-01 and RCT-01 in China with our partner, YOFOTO.